Deployment Setup¶

 1.2 Repo Overview¶

-repo contains credentials, scripts, deployment templates, and basically anything else you'd need to manipulate the public CodaLab deployments.
+This codalab-deployment repo contains credentials, scripts, deployment templates, and basically anything else you'd need to manipulate the public CodaLab deployments.

 README.md # The file you are currently looking at